NicholasAKovacs/Skynet/README.md

 # Global Air Travel Analysis and Forecasting

+There are 2 data sources primarily used for the flight data.
+There is the T100 International dataset

 This project explores the dynamics of international air travel to and from the United States, from 1990 to the present.
 It begins by building a rich dataset that combines passenger volume with country-level economic, demographic, and geographic data to analyze historical trends and identify key drivers of travel.
 The analysis places a strong emphasis on quantifying the impact of the COVID-19 pandemic.

 From this foundation, the project serves as an open and collaborative space to apply a wide range of analytical techniques.
 It provides a real-world sandbox for anyone looking to develop their skills, progressing from classical machine learning and time-series forecasting to advanced deep learning architectures, including Graph Neural Networks (GNNs) for network science.